TiagoMAB/DS-19-20/demo/README.md

 ```

-* On client terminal, exit the spotter, navigate to eye folder and connect the same camera as before
+* On eye terminal, connect to the same camera as before
 ```
-exit
-cd ..
-cd eye
-./target/appassembler/bin/eye localhost 2181 Casa 10 30
+./target/appassembler/bin/eye localhost 8080 Casa 10 30
 ```

 * Eye will connect with replica 2, Insert one person with id 12345 and exit client: